Fantastic Voyage: Other adaptations

 A comic book adaptation of the film was released by Gold Key Comics in 1967.
 Drawn by Wally Wood, the book followed the plot of the film with general accuracy, but many scenes were depicted differently and/or outright dropped, and the ending was given an epilogue similar as that seen in some of the early draft scripts for the film.

 A parody of the film, titled "Fantastecch Voyage", was published in Mad magazine.
 It was illustrated by Mort Drucker and written by Larry Siegel in issue #110, April 1967.
 The advertising-business-themed spoof has the crew – from L.S./M.F.T.
 (Laboratory Sector for Making Folks Tiny) – sent to inject decongestant into a severely stuffed-up nose.

-The film was adapted into a video game for Atari 2600 in 1982 by Fox Video Games.
+In June 1981, Marvin Davis had acquired 20th Century Fox for over $700 million.
+20th Century Fox formed Fox Video Games Inc. in April 1982 to produce video games for the Atari Video Computer System (later known as the Atari 2600).

+Among their games was an adaptation of the Fleischer's film, with Fantastic Voyage (1982).

 Fantastic Voyage II: Destination Brain (1987) was written by Isaac Asimov as an attempt to develop and present his own story apart from the 1966 screenplay.
 This novel is not a sequel to the original, but instead is a separate story taking place in the Soviet Union with an entirely different set of characters.

 Fantastic Voyage: Microcosm is a third interpretation, written by Kevin J. Anderson, published in 2001.
 This version has the crew of the Proteus explore the body of a dead alien that crash-lands on earth, and updates the story with such modern concepts as nanotechnology (replacing killer white cells).